 - Then, a layer of sand is placed at the very bottom which helps in keeping the moisture out.

 - Next, a sheet of plastic is placed over the layer of sand followed by another layer of sand and a plastic sheet.

 - After the two layers of sand and plastic sheet, a wire mesh is placed.

 - The concrete which you want to use is then prepared according to the manual instructions.
-This can include any type of colour, design, or texture according to your preferences.
+This can include any type of color, design, or texture according to your preferences.

 - Then comes the step of pouring the concrete/cement over this layer.
-After it is poured, it is levelled with a float and allowed to set completely.
-It can take approximately three to four days for the concrete to completely set.
+After it is poured, it is leveled with a float and allowed to set completely.
+It can take approximately three to four days for the concrete to be completely set.

-- The floor is then cleaned using a non-abrasive cloth to remove any kind of dust and debris to make it ready for the final sealing.
+- The floor is then cleaned using a non-abrasive cloth to get rid of unwanted debris to make it ready for the final sealing.
 Using a sealer applicator spray, a high-quality sealer is applied evenly over the entire floor.
 Caution should be taken so that not even the minutest speck or debris interferes in the sealing process, otherwise, the whole process will have to be done again.